No. 30 Squadron RAF: Cold War (1946–1990s)

 On 24 November 1947, the squadron was reformed at RAF Oakington, Cambridgeshire in the transport role, operating as part of RAF Transport Command.
 It flew the Dakota on numerous humanitarian supply flights during the Berlin Airlift.
-It re-equipped with the Vickers Valetta transport aircraft came in December 1950.
+It moved to RAF Abingdon in November 1950, and from December that year re-equipped with the Vickers Valetta transport aircraft.
+The squadron moved to RAF Benson in May 1952, and to RAF Dishforth in April 1953.
 The heavier four-engine Blackburn Beverley was flown between April 1957 and September 1967.

 From November 1959, the squadron operated out of RAF Eastleigh in Kenya, before moving on to RAF Muharraq in Bahrain in October 1964.

 The Squadron temporarily disbanded in September 1967, but quickly reformed in June 1968 at RAF Fairford in Gloucestershire equipped with the turbine-propeller powered Lockheed C-130 Hercules tactical transport aircraft, maintaining the units transport role.
 The squadron moved to RAF Lyneham, also in Wiltshire in September 1971.

 21st century (2000– present)

 During 2008, the squadron's A-Flight was based at RAF Al Udeid in Qatar operating the Hercules C4.

 The squadron flew its last Hercules flight on 8 December 2016.
 It then took on an administrative role and later reformed on 28 September 2021 to become the second frontline squadron operating the Airbus A400M Atlas C1.